Introduce to Common A/B Mistakes

 A/B Testing Basics: Background Market Research

-Also known as split-testing, A/B testing involves having two variants of a webpage and assigning every visitor to just one of them, recording their interactions with the page and using the data collected to determine which page layout or design is most effective.
-It’s existed for a while and as a background process, you’ve likely been a participant in split testing without realising it.
+Also known as split-testing, A/B testing involves having two variants of a webpage and assigning every visitor to just one of them, recording their interactions with the page, and using the data collected to determine which page layout or design is most effective.
+It’s existed for a while and as a background process, you’ve likely been a participant in split testing without realizing it.

 Understanding both the tools available and the data collected is vital to using split testing.
 The easiest and most common ways A/B is incorrectly utilized begins with the tool itself, namely the ineffective deployment of the tools on offer.

 A/B Testing Mistakes: Tool Misuse